UPPMAX/HPC-python/docs/day2/big_data.rst

                Speed: Bad
                Ease of use: Ok for one or two dimensional data.
 Bad for anything higher.

-       Best use cases: Sharing data.
+       **Best use cases**: Sharing data.
 Small data.
 Data that needs to be human-readable.

 .. admonition:: HDF5 (Hierarchical Data Format version 5)

+   - HDF5 is a high performance storage format for storing large amounts of data in multiple datasets in a single file.
+It is especially popular in fields where you need to store big multidimensional arrays such as physical sciences.
+   - **Best use cases**: Working with big datasets in array data format.

+   - Key features

+       - Type: Binary format
+       - Packages needed: Pandas, PyTables, h5py
+       - Space efficiency: Good for numeric data.
+       - Good for sharing/archival: Yes, if datasets are named well.

+   .. admonition:: more
    :class: dropdown

-   Key features

-    Type: Binary format
-    Packages needed: Pandas, PyTables, h5py
-    Space efficiency: Good for numeric data.
-    Good for sharing/archival: Yes, if datasets are named well.

-    Tidy data:
+      - Tidy data:
-            Speed: Ok
+          - Speed: Ok
-            Ease of use: Good
+          - Ease of use: Good

-    Array data:
+      - Array data:
-            Speed: Great
+          - Speed: Great
-            Ease of use: Good
+          - Ease of use: Good

-    Best use cases: Working with big datasets in array data format.

-HDF5 is a high performance storage format for storing large amounts of data in multiple datasets in a single file.
-It is especially popular in fields where you need to store big multidimensional arrays such as physical sciences.

 .. admonition:: (Network Common Data Form version 4)
    :class: dropdown

-Key features

-    Type: Binary format
-    Packages needed: Pandas, netCDF4/h5netcdf, xarray
-    Space efficiency: Good for numeric data.
-    Good for sharing/archival: Yes.

-    Tidy data:
-            Speed: Ok
-            Ease of use: Good

-    Array data:
-            Speed: Good
-            Ease of use: Great
+   - NetCDF4 is a data format that uses HDF5 as its file format, but it has standardized structure of datasets and metadata related to these datasets.
+This makes it possible to be read from various different programs.

+   - NetCDF4 is by far the most common format for storing large data from big simulations in physical sciences.

+   - The advantage of NetCDF4 compared to HDF5 is that one can easily add additional metadata, e.g. spatial dimensions (x, y, z) or timestamps (t) that tell where the grid-points are situated.
+As the format is standardized, many programs can use this metadata for visualization and further analysis.

-    Best use cases: Working with big datasets in array data format.
+    **Best use cases**: Working with big datasets in array data format.
 Especially useful if the dataset contains spatial or temporal dimensions.
 Archiving or sharing those datasets.

-NetCDF4 is a data format that uses HDF5 as its file format, but it has standardized structure of datasets and metadata related to these datasets.
-This makes it possible to be read from various different programs.

-NetCDF4 is by far the most common format for storing large data from big simulations in physical sciences.

-The advantage of NetCDF4 compared to HDF5 is that one can easily add additional metadata, e.g. spatial dimensions (x, y, z) or timestamps (t) that tell where the grid-points are situated.
-As the format is standardized, many programs can use this metadata for visualization and further analysis.
+    - Key features

+        - Type: Binary format
+        - Packages needed: Pandas, netCDF4/h5netcdf, xarray
+        - Space efficiency: Good for numeric data.
+        - Good for sharing/archival: Yes.

+     .. admonition:: more
+        :class: dropdown

+        - Tidy data:
+            - Speed: Ok
+            - Ease of use: Good

+        - Array data:
+            - Speed: Good
+            - Ease of use: Great

 XARRAY
 ......
-Xarray is a Python package that builds on NumPy but adds labels to multi-dimensional arrays.
-It also borrows heavily from the Pandas package for labelled tabular data and integrates tightly with dask for parallel computing.
-NumPy, Pandas and Dask will be covered in later episodes.
+- Xarray is a Python package that builds on NumPy but adds labels to multi-dimensional arrays.
+- It also borrows heavily from the Pandas package for labelled tabular data and integrates tightly with dask for parallel computing.
+- NumPy, Pandas and Dask will be covered in later episodes.
-Xarray is particularly tailored to working with NetCDF files.
-It reads and writes to NetCDF files using the open_dataset() / open_dataarray() functions and the to_netcdf() method.
+- Xarray is particularly tailored to working with NetCDF files.
+- It reads and writes to NetCDF files using the open_dataset() / open_dataarray() functions and the to_netcdf() method.
 Explore these in the exercise below!

 .. seealso::